grafana/plugin-actions/create-plugin-update/README.md

 # Create plugin update action

 This GitHub Action automates the process of running `create-plugin update` within your plugins repository.
-It checks the current create-plugin version against latest and if there is a newer version available will create a branch, run create-plugin update, update node lock file, and open a PR with the changes.
+It checks the current create-plugin version against latest and if there is a newer version available it will create a branch, run create-plugin update, update the node lock file, and open a PR with the changes.

 ## Features